Canon 6D vs Sony RX10 IV

 The Canon EOS 6D and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2017.
 The 6D is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (6D) and an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+The cameras are based on a full frame (6D) and an one-inch (RX10 IV) sensor.
+Both cameras offer a resolution of 20 megapixels.

-An illustration of the physical size and weight of the Canon 6D and the Sony RX10 IV is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 6D and the Sony RX10 IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (22 percent) than the Canon 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the 6D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 6D and their specifications in the Canon EF Lens Catalog.